Port Discovery Children’s Museum

 The overlook allows children to get a feel for the height of the Sky Climber without having to climb all the way to the top.
 This area has an ADA compliant entrance so all children can have the opportunity to interact with other children in the Sky Climber.
 My kiddos loves walking on the netted floor and climbing on the provided stepping-stone like structures.

-Tiny’s Diner was my twins absolute favorite spot in the whole museum.
+Tiny’s Diner is my twins absolute favorite spot in the whole museum.
 They played here for a full hour before i had to gently encourage them to check out some other exhibits.
 They are very into playing “restaurant” at home, so this was perfect for them.

 This area is set up like a 50’s style diner, and the attention to detail is amazing!
 The kitchen is fully stocked with realistic play food, pots and pans, sink, dishes, order tickets, etc. There are booths with menus, a cash register and a counter with barstools.
 Kids can pretend to be a chef, waitress, customer, etc.